Alexandre Villaplane: Football career

-In his career he appeared in Sète (1921–1924), Nîmes (1927–1929), Racing Club de France (1929–1932), Antibes (1932–1933), Nice (1933–1934), and Hispano-Bastidienne (1934–1935).
+In his career he appeared for Sète (1921–1923 and 1924–1927), UC Vergèze (1923–1924), Nîmes (1927–1929), Racing Club de Paris (1929–1932), Antibes (1932–1933), Nice (1933–1934), and Hispano-Bastidienne (1934–1935).
 He was capped 25 times for the France national team, played for the France national team at the 1928 Summer Olympics, and was the captain of the France national team at the 1930 FIFA World Cup.
 At the latter he earned the accolade, which was considered to him, at the time, the greatest moment of his career.

 He played for Antibes in the first French professional championship in 1932–33.
 The League was divided into a Northern and a Southern section with each section made up of ten teams.
 Antibes finished top of the table in the Southern section and played Lille from the North for the Championship.
 Antibes won the match and the French league but were stripped of their title after being found guilty of match-fixing.
 The Lille manager was given a lifetime ban, but Villaplane, who was strongly suspected of fixing the matches, received only a small penalty.
 Villaplane then joined OGC Nice for the 1933–34 season.
 Having lost interest in his career and having become a regular horse race-goer, he made one last attempt to resurrect his career with the Bordeaux Second Division club Hispano-Bastidienne, but he ended the season in prison, having been sentenced for his part in a horse race-fixing scandal.